carlmontanari/ssh2net/README.md

 # Documentation

 Documentation is auto-generated [using pdoc3](https://github.com/pdoc3/pdoc).
-Documentation is linted (see Linting and Testing section) via pydocstyle.
+Documentation is linted (see Linting and Testing section) via [pydocstyle](https://github.com/PyCQA/pydocstyle/) and [darglint](https://github.com/terrencepreilly/darglint).

 Documentation is hosted via GitHub Pages and can be found [here.](https://carlmontanari.github.io/ssh2net/docs/ssh2net/index.html) You can also view the readme as a webpage [here.](https://carlmontanari.github.io/ssh2net/)